alexjdw/django_issue_tracker/README.md

 ./manage.py shell
 ```

-You should see the dependencies install, and django should make the initial database migrations.
+You should see the dependencies install, and Django should make the initial database migrations.
 After running the shell command, a shell will open.
 Let's make an administrator with the following commands in the shell:

 ```
 >> from apps.users.models import User